 Accelerated healing for certain conditions through modalities is possible.
 Whilst we cannot subject you to weeks of experimentation so as to unlock your “mutant healing factor”, we can certainly accelerate your body’s rate of healing using scientifically proven medical technologies to heal different types of wounds and injuries.

 The first of these is the Super Inductive System (SIS).
 This non-contact technology helps you heal through the manipulation of electromagnetic fields.
 These fields stimulate the impaired neuromuscular tissue, increasing circulation and offering pain relief.
 As circulation is improved, fibroblasts and collagen proliferation is increased, accelerating the rate of tissue regeneration and blood vessel formation in the affected area.
 This accelerated healing also benefits bone fractures and reduces inflammation.
 All of these effects are greater than the sum of their parts, restarting the healing process for non-healing wounds and vastly hastening the healing process of more typical wounds.
-Seeing this in practice feels like magic sometimes as it performs its role while simply hovering over the region being treated.
-No magic is involved though, this is the power of science!

 The second modality is Extracorporeal Shockwave Treatment (ESWT).
-Shockwave treatment comes in three different forms (radial, focal and defocused) that are specific to particular conditions and symptoms.
+Shockwave therapy comes in three different forms (radial, focal and defocused) that are specific to particular conditions and symptoms.
 All three forms of shockwave can be highly efficacious at improving the body’s regenerative abilities.

-The more advanced shockwave modalities are Focused and Defocused shockwave treatments.
+The more advanced shockwave modalities are Focused and Defocused shockwave therapy.
 These are specific for wound healing through cellular changes in areas of pain or injury, accelerating healing through direct skin contact.
 Focused shockwaves generate actual shockwaves that mechanically stimulate cellular changes in injured areas.
 Focused shockwaves penetrate deeper into the soft tissues of the body to enhance healing in underlying structures such as bone and deep tissue.
 Defocused shockwaves deliver a more superficial shockwave over a larger area, utilising controlled wound trauma to stimulate healing of non-healing or diabetic wounds.

-While any of these modalities can be used to treat wounds that are stalled at the inflammatory or proliferation phase, the modality chosen depends on a variety of factors including the location, size, and nature of the wound, as well as other accompanying factors.
+While any of these modalities can be used to address wounds that are stalled at the inflammatory or proliferation phase, the modality chosen depends on a variety of factors including the location, size, and nature of the wound, as well as other accompanying factors.

 While most of you readers are not suffering from non-healing wounds, it is almost a certainty that you know someone who is at risk of such wounds as risk factors include advanced age, obesity, diabetes, and cardiovascular conditions.
 With about 1 in 9 Singaporeans having been diagnosed with diabetes and another 1 in 9 considered obese, it is not unthinkable that someone you know is currently suffering from such a wound.